bennettnw2/lpic101-Notes/105-notes.md

     if [ $NUMBER -gt 2 ]; then
       echo "NUMBER is higher"
     else
-      echo "Number is not nigher"
+      echo "Number is not higher"
     fi
     ```